dfelinto/blender-manual/manual/render/eevee/materials/settings.rst

 Surfaces that use Screen Space Refraction will not appear in Screen Space Reflections at the right place.
 Surfaces that use Screen Space Refraction will not cast Ambient Occlusion onto other surfaces.

-If this option is disabled or if the Screen Space Refraction raytrace fails, the refracted ray will use the color of the nearest probe.
+If this option is disabled or if the Screen Space Refraction ray tracing fails, the refracted ray will use the color of the nearest probe.

 Screen Space Refraction